Customize Spotlight to Search Smarter [iOS Tips]

 Tap the Home button to go back to the main screen on your iOS device, and swipe to the right to launch the Spotlight search.
 It should then only give you results from the categories you left checked.

 Got an iOS tip of your own?
-Need help troubleshooting your iPhone, iPod touch or iPad ? (sorry, you need Javascript to see this e-mail address)or leave a comment below.
+Need help troubleshooting your iPhone, iPod touch or iPad ?
+Drop me a line or leave a comment below.